 We also engage in a specific partnership contract with some suppliers through which we create the conditions of a long term relationship with mutual engagement to have together a positive impact on our ecosystem.

-We believe that the Organic standard is the best way to make healthy products.
-We believe that it is even more important to avoid an unhealthy diet than to avoid unhealthy products.
-Nevertheless, it is our job and passion to put on the market products that will help consumers to have heathy diets.
+It is our job and passion to put on the market products that will help consumers to have heathy diets.

 In order to do so we consider the Nutriscore of products.
 Nutriscore is a method which classifies products based on their nutritional profile (levels of energy sugar, fats, fibres,…) from A (good profile) to E (bad profile).